 Whether you are undecided on your major/career or know where you want to end up, the Office of Career Services is a great place to start.
-We offer a variety of services to help you explore your options and gain real world experiences through workshops/webinars, career assessments, networking events, company tours, and more.
+We offer a variety of services to help you explore your career options and gain real-world experiences through workshops/webinars, career assessments, networking events, company tours, and more.
 The Office of Career Services also assists students with job searching, reviewing resumes/cover letters/portfolios, providing mock interviews, and assisting with graduate school preparation.
-Finally, the Office of Career Services provides a variety of full-time and part-time employment opportunities to currently enrolled students and alumni via Handshake.
-For information, call 972-338-1775 or email career@untdallas.edu.
+Finally, the Office of Career Services provides a variety of full-time and part-time employment opportunities to currently enrolled students and alumni via our electronic job board called Handshake.
+For information, call (972) 338-1775 or email careers@untdallas.edu.